Stride-Labs/mainnet/ics-testnet/README.md

 The file `join_ics_testnet.sh` should run through a standard installation with Cosmovisor.
 This has only been tested on OSX, but the commands should be quite similar on Linux as well.

-If you're a validator for the Cosmos Hub and want to join as a Stride testnet validator prior to the Stride ICS Testnet Dry Run 2, please fill out [this Google Form](https://forms.gle/S4W55Xrybv1K73cSA) to receive testnet tokens and delegations.
+If you're a validator for the Cosmos Hub and want to join as a Stride testnet validator prior to the Stride ICS Testnet Dry Run 2, please fill out [this Google Form](https://forms.gle/S4W55Xrybv1K73cSA) to receive testnet delegations.

+If you want Stride ICS Testnet tokens, please use [this faucet](http://faucet.testnet-2.stridenet.co/).
+Please note, this faucet will return an error regardless of the success of the transaction.
+Please check in the block explorer if your tokens were successfully transferred!